dramforever/urvirt/doc/how-it-works.md

 ### `sepc`

 `sepc` also doesn't really do much other than holding a value, but as mentioned it's a little tricky to get right if you want to fill it in from signal handlers.

 ### `stvec`

-Address to jump to.
+Address to jump to on supervisor traps.
 Almost like the inverse of `sepc`, w.r.t. its use in `sret`.
 Has a WARL mode field but otherwise easy enough to handle.

 URVirt implements direct and vectored `stvec`, but honestly with just timer interrupts available there's no real need for vectored mode.